CAP - thinking out of the box

 CAP discussion 10/1/2017 - European Parliament (10/1/2017) - As ever, the RISE works to ensure that its ideas are not generated in a silo but rather are developed as part of an active debate across a wide range of stakeholders.
 The initial ideas were presented for questioning and debate at the European Parliament on January 10th 2017 where we were kindly invited by the EP Intergroup on Biodiversity and Hunting at a lunch time debate before continuing the debate at the RISE office. (read the report of the event)

 Launch of the final report (27/3/2017)- The final report was released at a Forum for the Future of Agriculture Workshop on the 27th of March 2017 where we had a wide range of representatives from all interested sectors to debate our proposals.
-A report from the event will be coming soon.
+Read here a complete report of the CAP launch event.

 Director: Professor Allan Buckwell